Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Abstract

 \section{Abstract}

-The comb-like spectrum added to laser light by an electro-optic modulator (EOM) finds use in a wide range of applications including coherent optical communication \cite{kawanishi_high-speed_2007}, laser frequency and phase stabilization \cite{hall_external_1984}, and atomic spectroscopy \cite{hall_optical_1981}.
-In some cases a sideband-free optical frequency shift is preferred, such as in laser-offset locking using an optical cavity \cite{thorpe_laser_2008}, single-photon frequency shifting \cite{zhu_spectral_2022}, and laser range finding \cite{uttam_precision_1985,macdonald_frequency_1981}.
+The comb-like spectrum added to laser light by an electro-optic modulator (EOM) finds use in a wide range of applications, including coherent optical communication, atomic spectroscopy, and laser frequency and phase stabilization.
+In some cases a sideband-free optical frequency shift is preferred, such as in laser offset locking using an optical cavity, single-photon frequency shifting, and laser range finding.
 Approaches to obtaining an optical frequency offset (OFO) involve trade-offs between shift range, conversion gain, and suppression of spurious sidebands.
-Here we demonstrate an OFO of continuous-wave laser light by serrodyne modulation using a fiber EOM and radio-frequency (RF) tones from a commodity RF system on a chip (RFSoC) to achieve shifts of $40$ to $800\text{ MHz}$ with $>15\text{ dB}$ suppression of spurious sidebands and $<1.5\text{ dB}$ conversion loss.
-We also observe smoothly-varying conversion gain.
+Here we demonstrate an OFO of continuous-wave 871 nm laser light by serrodyne modulation using a fiber EOM and radio-frequency (RF) tones from a commercial RF system on a chip (RFSoC) to achieve shifts of $40$ to $800\text{ MHz}$ with $>15\text{ dB}$ suppression of spurious sidebands and $<1.5\text{ dB}$ conversion loss.
+We also observe a smoothly varying conversion gain.
 The utility of this tool is demonstrated by continuously shifting the offset of a cavity-locked laser from $50$ to $1600\text{ MHz}$, a capability useful in spectroscopy of unknown optical transitions.